 Step 10.
 Press "OK" in the Archive name and parameters window.

-This method only applies to Excel files locked only in the sheet section.
-If the main file is protected, then the spreadsheet cannot open.
+This method only applies to Excel files that are locked only in the sheet section, and not the main file.
+If the main file is protected, the spreadsheet cannot be opened.

 Step 1.
 Open your Excel spreadsheet and go to the Review tab.

 Step 2.
-Click on the "Unprotect Sheet" option.
-A pop-window asking for a password will appear.
+To unprotect a protected Excel sheet, click on the "Unprotect Sheet" option.
+A pop-up window will appear asking for the password.

 Step 3.
 Type the password and press OK.